Risk Factors Dashboard

 Competition

-As F5 expands its reach and role into a broader set of multicloud security and delivery solutions, the companies that we consider competitors evolve.
-We compete against companies that offer web application firewalls, server load balancing, traffic management, and other functions normally associated with application delivery, application security, and multicloud networking.
+As F5 expands its reach and role into a broader set of hybrid multicloud application delivery and security solutions, our competitive set evolves and includes vendors with capabilities associated with application delivery, application security, and multicloud networking.

 The principal competitive factors in the markets in which we compete include deployment model, consumption model, ecosystem integrations, features and performance, customer support, brand recognition, scope of distribution and sales channels, and pricing.
+We believe we generally compete favorably on the basis of these factors because of our robust solutions and services, our ability to deliver and secure any application, and any API, anywhere, and our platform approach.
 We believe we generally compete favorably on the basis of these factors as a result of our robust solutions and services, and our ability to deliver and secure any application, and any API, anywhere.

+While customers broadly are expressing increasing preference for a platform approach that simplifies complexity and eliminates operational burden, we also compete on a point-solution basis.
 Within application delivery, our customers have the best of both worlds: reliability that F5’s always been known for – across any environment from on-premises to multicloud; and agility and flexibility enabled by lightweight modern technologies, without compromising security or manageability.
+Our F5 BIG-IP offerings compete against Citrix and Broadcom.
 Our BIG-IP offerings compete against Citrix and Broadcom.
-Our BIG-IP offerings compete against Citrix Systems and VMware.
 Our lightweight, agile, developer-friendly F5 NGINX offerings, which provide capabilities like optimizing Kubernetes traffic management and load balancing cloud-native and hybrid cloud applications compete against Amazon Web Services ("AWS"), Google Cloud Platform, Envoy, and HAProxy.
-Our lightweight, developer-friendly F5 NGINX offerings, which provide capabilities like optimizing Kubernetes traffic management and load balancing cloud-native and hybrid cloud applications compete against Amazon Web Services ("AWS"), Google Cloud Platform, Envoy, HAProxy, and Microsoft Azure.

 7